bluefirex/cloupload-web/README.md

 ## Switching to MySQL

-Cloupload Web spportes MySQL in case you don't want to use SQLite.
+Cloupload Web supports MySQL in case you don't want to use SQLite.
 Simple follow these steps to switch to MySQL:

 1. Open `base.php`
 2. Change the line saying `$db = Database::SQLite(PATH . '_db.sqlite3');` to `$db = Database::MySQL('host', 'username', 'password', 'database');`.
 Replace values as needed.